akj0811/WnCC_Assignment/README.md

 # WnCC_Assignment

-It contains my solution to the coding task provided by WnCC as part of the selection process.
+This repository contains my submission for the tasks released by WnCC, IITB as part of their recruitment drive in 2020.